Common Denture Problems & How To Solve Them

 - Avoid hard or sticky foods, like taffy or caramel.

-If, despite practicing and allowing time for adjustment, it still seems that the new dentures don't fit properly, the patient should contact their dentist for an exam to check if any additional adjustments are needed on their new teeth.
+If, despite practicing and allowing time for adjustment, it still seems that the new dentures don't fit properly, contact your dentist for an appointment to check if any additional adjustments are needed.

 Poorly Fitting Dentures

 It can be easy to become frustrated when dealing with dentures that don't fit properly.
-Instead of throwing the dentures in a drawer and getting by without teeth, patients should contact their dental office, as there is likely something the dentist can do to help out.
+Instead of throwing them in a drawer and getting by without teeth, contact your dentist, There is likely something that can be done to improve the situation.

-- Dentures falling down or out when talking or laughing
+- Fall down or out when talking or laughing

-- Dentures creating sores or infection due to friction
+- Create sores or infection due to friction

-Many choose to use a denture adhesive when their dentures don't stay put, however, this work-around can be expensive and may be unnecessary if the dentures can be adjusted by a dentist.
-Those opting to use denture adhesive should be cautious and use only the amount of adhesive recommended in the product's directions.
+Many denture-wearers choose to use an adhesive when their dentures don't stay put.
+However, this can be expensive.
+It may also be unnecessary if your dentist can adjust them.
+Those using denture adhesive should be cautious.
+Only use the amount of adhesive recommended in the product's directions.

-Dentures that fit too tightly can cause irritation and sores, leading to an infection of the mouth.
-Untreated infections can lead to more serious overall health issues.
+Dentures that fit too tightly can cause irritation and sores.
+This could lead to an infection of the mouth.
+If left untreated more serious overall health issues could develop.

-In any case, patients who experience issues with the fit of their dentures should consult with their dentist to determine what steps can be taken to address the issues.
-The dentist may recommend an adjustment to the existing denture or a replacement altogether, but patients should never try to adjust dentures themselves.
+If you experience issues with the fit of your dentures, consult with your dentist to determine what steps can be taken to address them.
+The dentist may recommend an adjustment to the existing denture, a replacement altogether, or another alternative.
+Never try to adjust dentures yourself.

 Mouth Infections

-Denture wearers are susceptible to different kinds of yeast infections when dentures don't fit well, in areas where yeast accumulates in moist areas of the mouth.
+Denture wearers are susceptible to different kinds of yeast infections when dentures don't fit well.
+This is because yeast accumulates in the moist environment of the mouth.

 Symptoms of this type of infection can include:

-- Small bumps on the roof of the mouth or under upper dentures
+- Small bumps on the roof of the mouth or under an upper denture

-- General redness and inflammation of the mouth
+- General redness and swelling of the mouth

 - Cracking at the corners of the mouth.

 Infections of this type can generally be treated with a prescription medication and improved denture care.
-Patients who wear dentures should keep a close eye on the condition of the tissues in their mouths and contact their dentist if they experience any abnormal symptoms.
+Denture-wearers should keep a close eye on the condition of the tissues in their mouths and contact their dentist if they experience any abnormal symptoms.

 Preventing Denture Issues

-- Clean all surfaces of their mouths daily, before putting in their dentures
+- Clean all surfaces of your mouth daily, before putting in your dentures

 - Continue to visit the dentist for routine exams

-- Otherwise follow their dentist's recommendations for daily denture care.
+- Follow your dentist's recommendations for daily denture care.

-If your dentures cause you pain or frustration or you are experiencing any symptoms of an infection, call your dentist - there's a good chance they just might be able to help!
+If your dentures cause you pain or frustration or you are experiencing any symptoms of an infection, call your dentist.
+There's a good chance they will be able to help!